 Interestingly, broccoli gives off heat once it’s harvested and it quickly diminishes in both nutrition and flavor.
 While you can store broccoli for up to a week in the fridge, enjoy it fresh for best results!
 Once you’ve selected some beautiful fresh broccoli, you’re ready to create this oh-so-satisfying paleo broccoli salad with bacon.

-Making paleo broccoli salad with bacon
+Ingredients for paleo broccoli salad

 This salad comes together in no time flat.
 The contrast between the various components is what takes this salad to the next level.
 This paleo broccoli salad gets its major crunch from the crisp, fresh broccoli (of course).
 And walnuts amp up the crunch-factor and add a nutty flavor that pairs so well with the vibrant “green” flavor of the broccoli.